Schedario-napoletano/website/README.md

 # Schedario napoletano (website)

-This repository contains the content and source code used to build the website <https://schedarionapoletano.it/>.
+This repository contains the content and source code for the website <https://schedarionapoletano.it/>.

 ## Setup